mohitpai/journey-optimizer.en/help/using/offers/api-reference/activities-api/activities/create.md

 ---
 # Create a decision {#create-decision}

-You can create a decision by making a POST request to the [!DNL Offer Library] API, while providing your container ID.
+You can create a decision by making a POST request to the [!DNL Offer Library] API.

 ## Accept and Content-Type headers {#accept-and-content-type-headers}